ChahidAbderrazak/academic-website/content/publication/IEEE-Access_SCSA_WS2019/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: (a) Single voxel in vivo phase-corrected absorption spectrum with minimal water residue after CHESS, (c) SCSA result on the spectrum.
-Red vertical boxes in all the sub figures indicate the water region.
+  caption: water suppression using SCSA
   focal_point: Smart

 # Associated Projects (optional).